Understanding Aurora Cannabis's Unusual Options Activity | Benzinga

 Understanding Aurora Cannabis's Unusual Options Activity

-On Tuesday, shares of Aurora Cannabis (NASDAQ:ACB) saw unusual options activity.
-After the option alert, the stock price moved up to $8.53.
+Aurora Cannabis (NASDAQ:ACB) shares experienced unusual options activity on Monday.
+The stock price moved down to $7.02 following the option alert.

 - Sentiment: BEARISH